Diatomaceous earth: Formation

 Diatomite forms by the accumulation of the amorphous silica (opal, SiO2*nH2O) remains of dead diatoms (microscopic single-celled algae) in lake sediment or marine sediments.
 The fossil remains consist of a pair of symmetrical shells or frustules.
 Marine diatomites are found in association with a wide variety of other rock types but lacustrine diatomites are almost always associated with volcanic rock.
 Diatomaceous chert consists of diatomite that has been cemented with silica.

 Diatoms are able to extract silica from water that is less than 1% saturated in amorphous silica (saturation index (SI): -2).
 Their frustules remain undissolved because they are surrounded by an organic matrix.
 Clay minerals may also precipitate on the frustules and protect them from dissolution in sea water.
 When the diatom dies, the frustule is stripped of its organic layer and exposed to sea water.
 As a result, only 1% to 10% of frustules survive long enough to be buried under sediments and some of this is dissolved within the sediments.
 Only an estimated 0.05% to 0.15% of the original amount of silica produced by diatoms is preserved in the sedimentary record.

 Discovery

-In 1836 or 1837, German peasant Peter Kasten discovered diatomaceous earth (German: Kieselgur) when sinking a well on the northern slopes of the Haußelberg hill, in the Lüneburg Heath in North Germany.
+In 1836 or 1837, German peasant Peter Kasten discovered diatomaceous earth (German: Kieselgur when sinking a well on the northern slopes of the Haußelberg hill, on Lüneburg Heath in North Germany.

-The extraction site on the Lüneburg Heath was 1863–1994 Neuohe, while the storage sites were:
+The extraction site on Lüneburg Heath from 1863–1994 was Neuohe, while the storage sites were:

 The deposits are up to 28 m thick and are all of freshwater diatomaceous earth.

 Until World War I, almost the entire worldwide production of diatomaceous earth was from this region.